frederikb96/elastic-ingest-per-day/README.md

 # Time window for averaging (optional, default: 7)
 DAYS_TO_AVERAGE=7  # Valid range: 1-365
+# Uses exact 24-hour multiples from current time
+# e.g., DAYS_TO_AVERAGE=1 at 3pm = 3pm yesterday to 3pm today
 ```

 For clusters behind an SSH jumphost, add SSH configuration: